 Rat Problems Can Get Out of Control Quickly

-Since rats can commonly have four to six litters a year with each litter having four to ten pups, an unattended problem can quickly get out of hand.
+Since rats can commonly have four to six litters a year with each litter having four to ten pups, an unattended rat problem can quickly get out of hand.
 This is where professional rat control services can help.

 The most common rat in Portland is the Norway rat.
 Norways can be as large as 10″ , not including their tails.
 They are most commonly brown but can also be gray or mixed despite also being referred to as Brown rats.

 We have observed a recent increase in roof rats, also known as black rats, in the Portland area.
 In addition to being black, they are smaller and more agile than the Norway.
-These great climbing rats often live in trees, shrubs and vines and after accessing the roof, can enter under dormer eaves and other unprotected exterior gaps.
+These great climbing rodents often live in trees, shrubs and vines and after accessing the roof, can enter under dormer eaves and other unprotected exterior gaps.
 Some have even been known to crawl under rounded roof tiles and gnaw access through the roof sheathing.

 Rats like to nest in wood piles, yard sheds, under decks, and may even burrow underground.
 Then, when the weather cools or food sources run low, they will move indoors through missing vent covers, gaps in the structure, or eaves vents into the structure’s wall cavities, crawl spaces, attics and cupboards.

-Much like a growing teenage boy, rats are the ultimate scavenger and will eat virtually anything!
+Much like a growing teenage boy, they are the ultimate scavenger and will eat virtually anything!

 Aside from visual verification, there isn’t too much mystery as to whether you have a rat infestation.
 One of the most common initial signs is an audible one – hearing the sound of scurrying and scratching.
 Unlike acrobatic squirrels that tend to make thumping noises, the consistent sound of running and scurrying is a more common with rats.
 Other signs are droppings (feces) and visual gnaw marks in siding near protrusions in the exterior shell of the structure.